 If you think that my purpose was to prove my expertise and credibility in matters related to blogging, you're RIGHT!

 Anything else?
 Did you notice any other objectives?
-If so, get in touch to let me know!
+If so, drop me a line to let me know!